shenae/react-component-practice/README.md

 - A pull request created on _this repo_.
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON SUNDAY NIGHT 🚨